chinhonnang0000/asteroidgen/README.md

   - abondaon,
   - lose the battle or swapping fields.
   Then the field will have 30 waves instead of infinite waves. or you can go above 30 waves then press save and quit.

+Currnet bugs:
+sector "abondned vents" bring no enemies, our version of the vent condensers shows fine in dereclict but shows "oh ho" when player builds them.

 Work in progress, excluding bugfixes - removed from this list once completed.
 - side missions